 In the first two years, half of the programme is devoted to computer science and half to the study of linguistics and your chosen language.
 Computational linguistics is a theme that unifies the three components.
 A year abroad is an integral part of the programme, further developing language skills and providing first-hand experience of university life in another country.
 The year abroad provides additional options that enhance the potential for students to define their own specialist areas within the programme.
 The final year offers students the opportunity to explore in greater depth areas where computers and language meet or in the classical core of the constituent disciplines: computer science, linguistics and a language.
 Students complete increasingly complex projects in each year of the programme.

 All CSL students also participate in the Dublin Computational Linguistics Research Seminar Series.
 This weekly seminar is hosted jointly by TCD, UCD, DCU and DIT, rotating annually among these partners.
 Seminars vary from industry talks to breaking academic research.
-You will notice many CSLL (the former course title for CSL) graduates among the world leaders giving these lectures.
+Sometimes these seminars are given by graduates of the programme.